openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 RPs indicate the supported formats using the new parameter `vp_formats`.

 * `vp_formats`: REQUIRED.
 An object defining the formats and proof types of verifiable presentations and verifiable credentials that a RP supports.
-Valid values are defined in the table in Section 6.7.3. of [@!OpenID.VCI] and include `jwt_vc`, `ldp_vc`, `jwt_jp` and `ldp_vp`.
+Valid format identifier values are defined in the table in Section 9.3. of [@!OpenID.VCI] and include `jwt_vc`, `ldp_vc`, `jwt_jp` and `ldp_vp`.
 Formats identifiers not in the table may be supported when defined in the profiles of this specification.

 Here is an example for an RP registering with a Standard OP via dynamic client registration: